xilinshen/SAGE-Path/README.md

 data/faiss_index_meta.json
 ```

-They were derived from copyrighted WHO publications and may contain, reproduce, encode, or provide structured access to licensed content.
-They are therefore not redistributed through this repository and are not available from the authors for onward redistribution.

-Users wishing to run retrieval must obtain lawful access to appropriate source material and prepare compatible local resources in accordance with the applicable licence terms.
-The source code license does not grant rights to the *WHO Classification of Tumours* or any other third-party material.
-See [`data/README.md`](data/README.md) for the expected layout and schema.
+Users must obtain lawful access to the source materials and prepare compatible local resources.
+The repository license applies only to the source code and does not cover WHO or other third-party content.
+See data/README.md for the expected file layout.

 ## Running one case